BBeese/Interview-Prep/README.md

 **Graph - Dijkstra'sAlgorithmSearch:**

-**Brute Force:**
+**Brute Force:** (Personal fav)

 **Greedy:**

 **Dynamic Programming:**

-## Questions?
--  “Thinking back to people you’ve seen do this work previously, what differentiated the ones who were good from the ones who were really great at it?”
+## Questions to ask Interviewer
 -  "Mentorship?
 Onboarding?"
--  "Oppurtunities for advancement"
 -  “What do you personally like about working here?”
--  "Describe the culture/ More collaborative or secluded"
-    + *haven't found a good way to word this...*

 # Things to work on:
 - map, reduce, filter in python
 - cloud with python
 - refresh data structures & algosw
 - maybe another python project.
 Crypto?
 Stocks?
 Election data?
 Weather across the states?
-"Only in texas/midwest/florida/literallyeverywhere can you experience all 4 seasons in one day
+"Only in texas/midwest/florida/literallyeverywhere can you experience all 4 seasons in one day" data project to prove weather is unpredictable everywhere